clovercraft/resource-pack/docs/adding-items/adding-items.md

 Adding custom items is relatively straight forward.
 Changes **cannot** be committed directly to the `production` branch, so all changes must be done within feature, patch, or bugfix branches.

 If you're familiar with git-cli, you can do this using commands.
-The directions below assume you are using the tools listed in [adding items](../adding-items.md).
+The directions below assume you are using the tools listed in [the overview](../custom-items.md).

 ## Branch naming convention & Creating Branches